What Is The Difference Between Hypermarket, Supermarket And Departmental Store?

 SARAL brings to you a hyperlocal delivery platform with delivery partners like Dunzo, WeFast, and Shadowfax!
-You can conveniently deliver with a radius of 50 km at a starting rate of Rs.
+You can conveniently deliver within a radius of 50 km at a starting rate of Rs.
 37!
 With our multilingual feature, you can conveniently use the application in Hindi and English both.
 Also, with different delivery partners, you can choose the courier partner of your choice.
 With the wide coverage of 50 KM, you can take as many orders and cater to more customers.
 Not just this, but also offer different payment options to your customers like credit or debit cards, cash on delivery, or online wallets.
 Also, with SARAL App, offer live tracking to your customers with SMS updates, rider details, and other delivery notifications.

 Want to learn more about SARAL?
 Do it here

 Now that you know the difference between a departmental store, hypermarket, and supermarket, making decisions will become much easier.
 You can get to know your audiences better and lay the foundation of your business more robustly.
 Also, with tools available for eCommerce and hyperlocal delivery, you will be able to deliver products and give your business an additional edge!
 Moreover, you will be able to make strategies around your business in a more convenient manner.

 Remember that the foundation of a good business relies heavily on logistics, which is why you must trust the best when you make a decision.
 After all, it’s your customer satisfaction at the stake.